gitbra/pwic/README.md

 ### For the editors

-- Page layout supervised with Markdown
+- Page layout supervised with Markdown and HTML
 - Wysiwyg editor for Markdown
 - Classification of the pages with hashtags
 - Automatic numbering of the headers with no gap